There seems to be a magnetic attraction between women and tight, form-fitting bottoms.

 - Thongs: Well, not just any thong, of course.
 One of the best no show panties for yoga pants, tights, leggings, etc., are thongs made from breathable, moisture-wicking mesh fabric.
 But since repetitive movements and rubbing during exercise can lead to chafing, opt for smooth, soft fabrics.
 Also, avoid lace and designs that feature any trim for thongs you intend to use during workouts, as these can irritate your crotch.
 To avoid these complications, choose activewear thongs, as these are designed to obliterate underwear lines on leggings and other stretchy workout bottoms.
 They might take a bit of getting used to, though – but what doesn’t?
 With activewear thongs, all you need to do is wear them.
 You won’t need to worry about panty lines, chafing and underwear riding up your pants.
 A word of warning, however: some medical experts say that wearing thongs could take bacteria and other microorganisms closer to where they shouldn’t go – your urethra and vagina.
 So, this may be a tough call, but you decide.

 - Shapewear: Shapewear can definitely get rid of that visible panty line (VPL).
-It’s also a great confidence booster.
+It’s also a great confidence booster and usually comes with the same benefits like anti chafing shorts.
 However, shapewear can make breathing a little difficult or unnatural if you need to attend a Pilates or yoga class where proper breathing technique is important.
 For everything else, shapewear could help.

 - Laser-cut underwear: This type of underwear does not have any panty lines at all!
 Made from nearly sheer moisture-wicking fabrics that hug your body like a second skin, laser-cut undies are the next best thing to going totally commando.
 However, make sure to replace these once they start to fray, crease or roll down when you wear them.